cirillojon/Andromeda/README.md

    To start the server (with logging enabled):
     ```bash
+    # add the --reload flag for hot reloading (maybe not best for prod)
     gunicorn --workers=2 --bind=0.0.0.0:8000 --log-level=debug app:app
     ```
-    How to restart server: (Restart the server only if you are making changes)
+    How to restart server: (If the server isn't using the reload flag)

     ```bash
     To get the running gunicorn process: